Evolution of Stateless Computing

 Another reason most folks do not use databases directly on the edge as a microservice platform is because they need ORMs and middleware to communicate to them.
 While many databases today might support REST APIs it is not necessarily their recommended protocol.
 As a result developers need some way to transform result sets returned by databases into usable objects.
 Often they will rely on ORM tools like Hibernate (http://hibernate.org/) or Mongoose (http://mongoosejs.com/).
 These tools are terrible on performance and require a lot of overhead.
 It would be ill advised to attempt to run an ORM directly on the edge.
 In addition to their performance impact they require a lot of configuration and maintenance, and in an Industrial Internet of Things use case where you could have millions of connected devices it would be a nightmare to maintain an ORM on each of them.

-HarperDB on the other hand is a stateless and fully indexed database with no memory, cpu, or storage overhead.
-At REST, HarperDB uses no CPU or RAM.
-Because HarperDB is stateless and uses very little resources, it is both unlikely to crash and will recover in seconds when it does.
+HarperDB on the other hand is a fully indexed database with extremely low memory, cpu, or storage overhead.
+At REST, HarperDB uses no CPU.
+Because HarperDB uses very little resources, it is both unlikely to crash and will recover in seconds when it does.

-It has a 65MB footprint allowing it to be installed directly on IoT devices.
+It has a 65MB footprint, at the time of this writing, allowing it to be installed directly on IoT devices.
 No ORM is required as we natively return JSON object arrays for all operations and can consume JSON arrays or SQL.
 This allows you to perform both full noSQL CRUD and schema-less SQL directly from your app.

 HarperDB Enterprise also has full clustering capability at a schema and table level allowing for and orchestrating the data sharing across IoT devices.
 Searches can also be performed from any node in the cluster and HarperDB will locate the data on the correct devices, amalgamate the results and return them to the executing node.
 This makes HarperDB an ideal choice as an IoT database for IoT projects.